 As the kid grows older, he gets in the habit of getting his desires and wishes fulfilled.
 Parents with elder kids have a hard time figuring out what is right and appropriate for hence the conflict arises.

 There is nothing wrong in fulfilling your kid’s demands but there is a certain way and a limit which is important to practice.
-Also, when you are responding to your child’s demands, you need to make sure that they are respectful, good in their behavior and do follow discipline in day to day things.
-This makes your kids responsible.
+Also, when you are responding to your child’s demands, you need to make sure that they are respectful, good in their behaviour and do-follow discipline in day to day things.